 Categories of Disenfranchisement

 State approaches to felon disenfranchisement vary tremendously.
 In Maine and Vermont, felons never lose their right to vote, even while they are incarcerated.
-In Florida, Iowa and Kentucky, felons and ex-felons permanently lose their right to vote, absent a pardon from the governor.
+In Florida, Iowa, Kentucky, and Virginia, felons and ex-felons permanently lose their right to vote, without a pardon from the governor.
+Virginia and Florida have supplementary programs which facilitate gubernatorial pardons.
 The remaining 45 states have 45 different approaches to the issue.

 - In 38 states and the District of Columbia, most ex-felons automatically gain the right to vote upon the completion of their sentence.